suraj080401/wato/README.md

-# My Expo React Native Project
+# Wato React Native Project

 This is a basic Expo React Native project with three screens: Landing page, Signup page, and Sign In page.
 All the screens are frontend only.